 The Amazon Takes Shape

 One young Jan Wilsgaard is hand picked and hired by Volvo in June 1950, only 20 years old.
-It happened as he studied sculpturing in Gothenburg when during class his teacher, famous artist Nils Wedel, suddenly says ”Volvo is looking for a designer.
+It happened as he studied sculpturing at the Handicraft Society School in Gothenburg when one day during class his teacher, famous artist Nils Wedel, suddenly says ”Volvo is looking for a designer.
 What do you think about that, Jan?”
-Neither design nor industrial design existed as a degree in Sweden at that time and instead you had to first become an interior architect and then study sculpturing, which is exactly what Wilsgaard did.
+Neither design nor industrial design existed as a degree in Sweden at the time and instead you had to first become an interior architect and then study sculpturing, which is exactly what Wilsgaard did.
 Assar Gabrielsson is known to have expressed ”is it really necessary with a designer?”, but management knew that the company needed to focus more on design going forward and less on gut feeling.

 In 1954 Volvo starts the development of prototypes and the new model is given a name: Amason.
 The name Amason had been chosen because of its original meaning.
 If Volvo’s iron mark logo associated to things masculine, the word amason did the opposite.
 According to Greek mythology, the amazons were female warriors who fought with bow and arrow.
 The legend has it that they had their right breast removed in order to be able to better use their deadly weapons (Greek a mazos = breastless).
 These powerful women fought on the Trojan side against the Greeks during the Trojan war.
 The model name was controversial at Volvo, despite the fact that it was CEO Gunnar Engellau’s idea, and was not established fully until after the summer of 1956 (by then slightly changed to the more internationally usable Amazon).